 The Temple Hoyne Buell Theatre features Broadway productions and ballet.
 The Helen Bonfils Theatre Complex hosts the Denver Center Theatre Company.
-The 12-acre complex also includes the Galleria Theater.
+The 12-acre complex also includes the Garner Galleria Theater and the Jones Theater.

 Quan Ha / flickr

-Family entertainment can be found at the Paramount Theatre, downtown at 16th and Glenarm streets.
+Family entertainment can be found at the Paramount Theatre, downtown at 1621 Glenarm St.; phone (303) 623-0106.
 If you prefer drama or comedy while dining, try a dinner theater.